Michael-Weij/PortofolioMichaelWeij/README.md

 # Data preprocessing
 In the beginning albert and i started working with the Factory Zero house data and looking for a method to decide which house was the most complete with the least amount of data missing.
-The method we came up with was calculating the standard deviation between the time of the next datapoint.We did calculated this for every house and we found out that house 054 had the least amount of data missing and decided this was the house we are gonna create the gaps in and impute.
+The method we came up with was calculating the standard deviation between the time of the next datapoint.We calculated this for every house and we found out that house 054 had the least amount of data missing and decided this was the house we are gonna create the gaps in and impute.

 Albert made the code to calculate the standard deviation between the time of the next datapoint and gave the following csv file:
 [House Scoreboard](https://github.com/Michael-Weij/PortofolioTHUAS/blob/main/code/pythoncode/house_by_overall_std.csv)